daudix/daudix.one/content/blog/2024-08-13-deploying-to-codeberg-pages/index.md

 Now you'll need to add the Duckquill theme as a Git submodule:

-{% alert(note=true) %}
+> [!NOTE]
-A Git submodule is a repository inside another repository.
+> A Git submodule is a repository inside another repository.
 When you add a submodule, Git adds it to a special `.gitmodules` file, which can then be read by Git somewhere else and clone the needed repository in place, which will be helpful later when we set up the <abbr title="Contineventuous integration">CI</abbr> workflow.
-{% end %}

 ```bash
 git submodule init